BY Destination Bear

 • Don Mueang Airport

 You will first need to get from Bangkok to Don Mueang Airport, approximately 30 kilometers from the backpacker’s paradise of Khao San Road.
-You can take a bus or get a taxi or even use the Grab mobile app.
-It is generally known as the budget airport in Krung Thep Maha Nakhon (Bangkok).πŸ“ Therefore, as expected, budget airlines fly from here.
-Air Asia, Thai Lion Air, and Nok Air are the major airline carriers that depart from Don Mueang Airport.
+There are several options available for transportation, such as taking a bus, hiring a taxi, or utilizing the convenience of the Grab mobile app.
+It is generally known as the budget airport in Krung Thep Maha Nakhon (Bangkok) πŸ“ Therefore, budget airlines fly from here as expected.
+Don Mueang Airport serves as the primary departure point for major airline carriers, including Air Asia, Thai Lion Air, and Nok Air.
 In addition, Thai Lion Air makes as many as ten return flights between Bangkok and Chiang Mai alone! πŸ“

 • Suvarnabhumi Airport

-You will first need to get from where you are staying in Bangkok to Suvarnabhumi Airport.
-The route is also approximately 30 kilometers from Khao San Road, and it’s easy enough to get either a taxi, the rail link, or a grab car from Khao San Road to Suvarnabhumi Airport.
+To get to Suvarnabhumi Airport from your current Bangkok location, you must travel approximately 30 kilometers πŸ“ If you live near Khao San Road, you can easily access the airport by taking a taxi, using the rail link, or booking a ride through the Grab car app.
 The well-facilitated Suvarnabhumi Airport is frankly the nicer out of the two.
 Thai Airways and Bangkok Air fly from here to Chiang Mai daily πŸ“

 • Chiang Mai International Airport